carbon-language/carbon-lang/docs/project/roadmap.md

 ### Give talks at 2-3 conferences covering 3-4 different Carbon topics

-We want to continue to engage with the external C++ community as the Carbon toolchain becomes a more real and working toolchain.
-We specifically want to share as interop becomes something people can experiment with and explore.
+We want to continue to engage with the external C++ community as the Carbon toolchain becomes a more real and complete toolchain.
+We specifically want to share when interop becomes something people can experiment with and explore.

 ## Beyond 2024